dex2code/massa-node-docker/README.md

       --restart="unless-stopped" \
       dex2build/massa-node:latest

-`MASSA_PASS` - Specify your own password or leave this variable empty so that the container generates and remembers a random password
+`MASSA_PASS` - Specify your own password or leave this variable empty so that the container generates and remembers a random password.
+If you leave this field blank, the generated password will be listed in the first lines of the logs of the running container, and you can also get it in the `/home/massa/massa_node/massa-pass.txt` file inside your container.

+### Important!

+You must keep the value of the `MASSA_PASS` in a safe place because all your data will be encrypted with this password.

+If you lose this password and the secret key of your wallet, you will lose access to your savings.

-`MASSA_ADDRESS` - Specify your external address so that your node is a full member of the network
+`MASSA_ADDRESS` - Specify your external address so that your node is a full member of the network.

 ## Using the MASSA client to configure the node

     docker container exec -ti massa_node massa-client.sh

+You also can use client commands:

+    docker container exec -ti massa_node massa-client.sh get_status

 ## Access to the host shell